yuxuanxc/tp/docs/DeveloperGuide.md

 #### 4.?.1 Current Implementation

+Steps:
-Step 1.
-The user launches the application.
+1. The user launches the application.
-Step 2.
-The user types in `add-attraction n/River Safari l/Singapore a/80 Mandai Lake Rd` to add a new attraction.
+2. The user types in `add-attraction n/River Safari l/Singapore a/80 Mandai Lake Rd` to add a new attraction.
 This attraction does not already exist in the app.
-Step 3. `LogicManager` passes the input to `TrackPadParser`, which in turn recognises the input as an `AddAttractionCommand` and passes the input to `AddAttractionCommandParser`.
+3. `LogicManager` passes the input to `TrackPadParser`, which in turn recognises the input as an `AddAttractionCommand` and passes the input to `AddAttractionCommandParser`.
-Step 4. `AddAttractionCommandParser` parses the input and constructs a new `AddAttractionCommand` containing a new `Attraction` with the specified fields.
+4. `AddAttractionCommandParser` parses the input and constructs a new `AddAttractionCommand` containing a new `Attraction` with the specified fields.
-Step 5. `LogicManager` executes the new `AddAttractionCommand`.
+5. `LogicManager` executes the new `AddAttractionCommand`.
 This calls `Model` to add the new `Attraction` to its `AttractionList`.
-Step 6.
-After the new `Attraction` is successfully added, `AddAttractionCommand` returns a `CommandResult` for the Ui to display.
+6. After the new `Attraction` is successfully added, `AddAttractionCommand` returns a `CommandResult` for the Ui to display.

 The following sequence diagram shows how the `add-attraction` operation works: